mogitrash/eCommerce-application/README.md

 - To check code using a prettier: `$ npm run prettier`.
 - To fix prettier errors: `$ npm run prettier:write`.
 - To run tests: `$ npm run test`.
-- To prepare a commit for pushing: `$ npm run prepare`.